Pūkorokoro Miranda Naturalists' Trust

-The Miranda Naturalists' Trust is a charitable trust, that established and maintains the Miranda Shorebird Centre, located at Pūkorokoro / Miranda on the western shore of the Firth of Thames on the North Island of New Zealand.
-The Miranda Naturalists' Trust (MNT) was formed in 1975 to encourage people to visit the coastline and appreciate its wide range of flora and fauna.
+The Miranda Naturalists' Trust is a charitable trust, that established and maintains the Pūkorokoro Shorebird Centre, located at Pūkorokoro / Miranda on the western shore of the Firth of Thames on the North Island of New Zealand.
+The Pūkorokoro Miranda Naturalists' Trust (PMNT) was formed in 1975 to encourage people to visit the coastline and appreciate its wide range of flora and fauna.
 The trust promotes education and public awareness of coastal ecology, shorebird research and conservation.
 Work done by the trust, to increase knowledge of shorebird migration, includes bird banding, research and data exchange.
 The Shorebird Centre has information displays on waders and a library and helps raise funds for the trust's work through their shop sales and visitor accommodation.

 Miranda

-Miranda is on the western shore of the Firth of Thames where the Hauraki Plains drains into the Hauraki Gulf.
+Pūkorokoro Miranda is on the western shore of Tīkapa Moana the Firth of Thames where the Hauraki Plains drains into the Hauraki Gulf.
 The wetlands of the Firth of Thames consist of extensive intertidal mudflats (about 8500 hectares), which are the feeding grounds for flocks of migratory wading birds.
-Along the Miranda coast, a chenier plain with large shell banks formed over the past 4500 years, and provides roosting areas for the waders at high tide.
+Along the Pūkorokoro Miranda coast, a chenier plain with large shell banks formed over the past 4500 years, and provides roosting areas for the waders at high tide.
 It is one of the most significant Holocene coastal strand plains in the world.

 In 1990 the area was listed as a wetland of international importance under the Ramsar Convention.

 History

-The Miranda Naturalists' Trust was established in 1975 by a group of Auckland-based birdwatchers.
+The Pūkorokoro Miranda Naturalists' Trust was established in 1975 by a group of Auckland-based birdwatchers.
 One of them was Richard B. Sibson.
 He had arrived in Auckland from England in 1939 to take up a position as a classics' master with King's College at Middlemore.
 He was a keen birdwatcher, making bicycle tours to the Firth of Thames in the 1940s, e.g. in 1942 with a group of students from King's College.
-At Miranda, at the site of a then operating lime-works, he discovered a bird high-tide roost with bar-tailed godwits (Limosa lapponica), wrybills (Anarhynchus frontalis) and South Island pied oystercatchers (Haematopus ostralegus).
+At Pūkorokoro Miranda, at the site of a then operating limeworks, he discovered a bird high-tide roost with bar-tailed godwits (Limosa lapponica), wrybills (Anarhynchus frontalis) and South Island pied oystercatchers (Haematopus ostralegus).

 Other founders of the MNT were author and naturalist Ronald Lockley and Beth Brown.
 Beth was later to become the South Auckland representative and the first woman president of the Ornithological Society.

 In 1973 Beth Brown had the first serious thoughts about the building of a birders' lodge near a wading bird roost.
-Miranda provided a good spot as here birds could always be seen within walking distance.
+Pūkorokoro Miranda provided a good spot as here birds could always be seen within walking distance.
 The plan was put to a meeting of Auckland members of the Ornithological Society in March 1974.
 Here a committee was set up to bring the idea to practice.
 Later in the year the idea developed into establishing a "wildlife trust".

 1975: registration of the trust

-In 1975 the Miranda Naturalists' Trust was registered as a charitable trust and the first president of the trust was John Brown.
+In 1975 the Miranda Naturalists' Trust (original name) was registered as a charitable trust and the first president of the trust was John Brown.

 The Trust's constitution lists as its main objects: